 Osteopathic Doctor in Chapel Hill NC

-As an osteopathic doctor in musculoskeletal medicine, Dr. Hennenhoefer is trained to identify the true problem areas in order to relieve the discomfort the patient may be feeling elsewhere.
-Using hands-on osteopathic manipulation, he can affect muscles, joints, nerves, and fascia to re-balance and correct these problem areas.
-Returning to the above analogy, the goal is not to help the struggling person trying to hold up the heavy load, but rather convince the other individual to pick their end back up.
+As an osteopathic doctor specializing in musculoskeletal medicine, Dr. Hennenhoefer is trained to identify the true problem areas to relieve the discomfort patients feel elsewhere.
+Using hands-on osteopathic manipulation (OMT), he can affect muscles, joints, nerves, and fascia to re-balance and correct these problem areas.
+Returning to the above analogy, the goal is not to help the struggling person trying to hold up the heavy load, but convince the other individual to pick their end back up.
 In this way, we can offer treatment for your pain rather than just temporary relief.

-One of the biggest differences between osteopathic musculoskeletal treatment and other therapies is that one is a treatment whereas the other is a therapy.
+One of the biggest differences between osteopathic musculoskeletal treatment and other therapies is that OMT is a treatment whereas the others are therapies.
 A treatment aims to resolve a problem, while therapies are often meant to address the symptoms of a problem.
-So if you are requiring monthly (or more) therapy sessions to stay pain-free and functional, consider an evaluation from a highly trained and qualified osteopathic doctor and a musculoskeletal specialist to see if your problem can be treated rather than just managed.
+So if you are requiring monthly (or more) therapy sessions to stay pain-free and functional, consider an evaluation from a highly trained and qualified osteopathic doctor and musculoskeletal specialist to see if your problem can be treated rather than just managed.